Skip to content

 Lap Swim

-Dates: January 3 - May 31 Monday, Wednesday & Friday: 6:15 - 7:30 am Tuesday & Thursday Lunchtime Lap: 12:00 - 1:00 pm (Locker rooms are available) There are six lanes available for lap swim and the diving well is accessible for self-guided aqua exercise.
+There are six lanes available for lap swim, and the diving well is accessible for self-guided aqua exercise.
 Morning lap swim is open to adults and students over 15 years of age.
-Lunchtime lap swim is for adults 18 years or older.
-Check-in at the Community Education office through Door E24.
-Please bring your ID for entry into the school building.
-Adult Prices: (Free with Activities Center membership) 20 Punches: $120 10 Punches: $60 5 Punches: $30 Per Visit: $8 Senior Prices: (Free with Activities Center membership) 20 Punches: $108 10 Punches: $54 5 Punches: $27 Per Visit: $7 Pick up a monthly pool calendar from the literature rack outside the Community Education Office, at the Orono Activities Center or look online at oronoschools.org and click Community Education > Aquatics.
+Afternoon lap swim is for ages 18 years or older.
+There will be pool supervision during afternoon lap, but no lifeguard on duty.
+Swim at your own risk.
+Check-in with your I.D. for the 11:30 AM - 1:00 PM lap swim at the Community Education office in the Education Link.
+Enter through Door E24.
+Dates: Sept.
+3rd - December 31 (No programming on 10/17, 11/28, 12/24 or 12/26) Monday, Wednesday & Friday: 6:15 - 7:30 am Dates: Sept.
+2nd - December 30 (No programming on 10/17, 11/28, 12/23 or 12/25) Tuesday & Thursday, Lunchtime Lap: 11:30 - 1:00 pm Fitness cards may be purchased at the pool or online.
+Valid for six months and good for Lap Swim and Master Swim.
+Adult Prices: (Free with Activities Center membership) 20 Punches: $120 10 Punches: $60 5 Punches: $30 Per Visit: $8 Senior Prices: (Free with Activities Center membership) 20 Punches: $108 10 Punches: $54 5 Punches: $27 Per Visit: $7 Pick up a monthly pool calendar outside the Community Education Office, at the Orono Activities Center or look online at oronoschools.org and click Community Education > Aquatics.
 The pool schedule is subject to change.

 • Michael Lokner (flickr) (CC BY 2.0)